thenorthalliance/DockerIntro/README.md

 9. You want to reboot the container?
    TIPS: `docker restart #containerid`

+## Versioning

-10. You would like to change some of the content in your app.
+1. You would like to change some of the content in your app.
 Change the string in line 56 in `src/static/js/app.js` in the projects code.
 Build a new image with the updated code and update the tag with the new version.
 List your images to verify that you have two `getting-started` images with different version Tags.
       TIPS: `docker build -t getting-started:1.0.1 . `
       TIPS: `docker images`

-11. Build the container from the latest image.
+2. Build the container from the latest image.
 List your containers.
 Open the application (hit refresh) and observer the changes you made.
    TIPS: `docker run --name getting-started-container2 -dp 3000:3000 getting-started:1.0.1`
    TIPS: `docker ps`

-12. Turn out you dont want the new changes you made.
+3. Turn out you dont want the new changes you made.
 List your containers, stop the current container and start the container that was based on the previous version of the image.
 Refresh your browser where you application is running and observe that it is rolled back to the previous version.
    TIPS: `docker ps -a`
    TIPS: `docker stop #containerid`
    TIPS: `docker start #containerid`

+## Volume

 We think it's problematic that the notes we add to the app dissappear every time we restart the app :'( Because of this we would like to add a volume, which is a way to store data in docker but outside of the container.
 Our app uses a simple SQLite database, which store all data in a single file  `/etc/todos/todo.db`.
 We will connect a volume mount to this location in the container, such that this data is preserved in the volume, and does not dissappeat when the container is stopped.
 1. Create a volume with the name todo-db.